 Kit is available for both virtual and in-person visits!
 She’s taught in elementary schools, middle schools, high schools, and college, and has curriculum designed for audiences of all ages.
 Explore her options below:

-Kit is now offering some of her curriculum virtually for classes to use while "shelter-in-place" mandates are in effect and educators communicate with students over the internet.
+Kit is now offering some of her curriculum virtually for classes to use remotely or in the classroom.

-Check out Kit's Youtube channel HERE for her offerings.
+Check out Kit's Youtube channel HERE for fun and educational video content.

 Explore Kit's in-person visiting options below:

 Kit explores some of the earliest forms of storytelling, from its days before books, and asks what components make up a story.
 How do we know a story from a random piece of information?
 What does a story need to have… and what can it do without?
 Students will leave this presentation feeling confident as storytellers, knowing all the key ingredients to a story and some of the tricks and tips authors use in arranging these pieces to tell stories that feel surprising and fresh.

 Kit takes on the topic of writing action into narrative.
 There’s nothing like the hearty challenge of breaking down a five second moment in real time into pages of text that keep a reader engaged.
 In this presentation, Kit brings salient examples of action and sport sequences that can be explored through the five physical senses, through different character lens, and even through playing with time.
 Audience participation is encouraged through several sections to keep students engaged and excited about telling stories where things happen fast.